pfalcon/ScratchABlock/docs/PseudoC-spec.md

 Any CPU operation not representable by C-inspired operations above, or any special operation in general, can be represented by a special function.
-PseudoC defines inventory of generic special functions, useful across different CPUs, and any particular CPU may define its specific special functions.
+PseudoC defines inventory of generic special functions, useful across different CPUs, and any particular CPU may define additional special functions.
 An example of generic special functions:

 ```c
 // Rotate left